-What color is Ginger Hair?
-Who is it for?
+What Color is Ginger Hair?

 Ginger hair color is a natural yet bright shade of copper/orange-red with a hint of blonde.
 Although this hue occurs naturally on some people, Irish redheads, it is extremely rare which in turn makes more people want it.